bdevorem/bashfulbytes/posts_md/staticsitegenerator.md

 A basic generator can
 be broken down into the following steps.

-1. Scan directory/directories for content to be generated.
+1. Scan source directory for content to be generated.

     If you're writing your content in Markdown, for example, you would scan your source directory for Markdown files.